A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Introduction

+To address this gap, we study the PT+FT pipeline in diagonal linear networks, a tractable theoretical model that exhibits feature-learning behavior, and develop an end-to-end theory of the resulting generalization error.
+Our theory elucidates how weight initialization affect the inductive bias of PT+FT, and how this bias interacts with data properties to determine when different initialization schemes are optimal.

-\textbf{Specific Contributions.} \begin{itemize} \item We analytically derive the implicit bias of PT+FT in diagonal linear networks and the resulting generalization error as a function of weight initialization, task parameters, and data scale (Section~\ref{sec:Theory}). \item We identify three limiting regimes induced by this implicit bias: (I) a pretraining-independent rich regime, (II) a pretraining-dependent lazy regime, and (III) a pretraining-independent lazy regime.
-We further highlight a universal trade-off between pretraining dependence and feature learning in fine-tuning (Section~\ref{sec:learning_regime_lmit}). \item In light of this trade-off, we highlight a fourth, intermediate learning regime: (IV) the pretraining-dependent rich regime.
-Notably, we find that the relative scale of initialization across layers plays a key role in entering this regime (Section~\ref{sec:full_phase}). \item We demonstrate that pretraining and fine-tuning task parameters determine which of these regimes will generalize best (Section~\ref{sec:gen-error}).
+\textbf{Specific Contributions.} \begin{itemize} \item We analytically derive the implicit bias of PT+FT in diagonal linear networks and the resulting generalization error as a function of weight initialization, task parameters, and data scale (Section~\ref{sec:Theory}).
+To our knowledge, prior work has not provided such an integrated characterization in a PT+FT setup. \item We identify three limiting regimes induced by this implicit bias: (I) a pretraining-independent rich regime, (II) a pretraining-dependent lazy regime, and (III) a pretraining-independent lazy regime.
+We further highlight a universal trade-off between pretraining dependence and feature learning in fine-tuning (Section~\ref{sec:learning_regime_lmit}). \item In light of this trade-off, we highlight a fourth, intermediate regime: (IV) the pretraining-dependent rich regime.
+We find that the relative scale of initialization plays a key role in entering this regime (Section~\ref{sec:full_phase}). \item We demonstrate that pretraining and fine-tuning task parameters determine which of these regimes will generalize best (Section~\ref{sec:gen-error}).
+In particular, we highlight the relative scale of initialization across layers as a key lever for controlling the inductive bias of PT+FT.

-\item Finally, in Section \ref{sec:emp_results}, we demonstrate that theoretical insights derived from simple networks extend to ResNets trained on CIFAR-100. \end{itemize} Altogether, we provide an end-to-end understanding of how initialization choices shape fine-tuning generalization.
+\item Finally, in Section \ref{sec:emp_results}, we demonstrate that our theoretical insights extend empirically to deep neural networks trained on vision tasks or modular addition. \end{itemize} Altogether, we provide an end-to-end understanding of how initialization choices shape fine-tuning generalization.
 In doing so, we identify actionable levers for controlling the interplay between reusing pretrained features, refining those features, and learning new features.